An Excerpt: Apistli

 A knowing nod from the monk.
 Stillness from the rest.

 “What do I call you, my sibling?” asked Apistli.
-“Forgive me, you know my name and I don't know yours.”
+“Forgive an old man.
+You know my name and I don't know yours.”

 “Huin,” she said.
 “You're here for Másatl then?
 You've heard rumors that we can bring the dead back to us, I'm sure.
 As you know, as a member of the Faithful, The Order of the Divine Mandate teaches that only the Keeper of the Living and the Dead can do that.
 And she hasn't done so in a thousand years.”